CiscoDevNet/bigmuddy-network-telemetry-pipeline/add_proto.md

 ### Generate Go code

-Generate the Go source code for this proto files with protoc.
-There is actually a script that will take care of this and some other things; [prep_golang.py](vendor/github.com/cisco/bigmuddy-network-telemetry-proto/prep_golang.py).
+Generate the Go source code for these proto files with protoc.
+There is actually a script that will take care of this among other things; [prep_golang.py](vendor/github.com/cisco/bigmuddy-network-telemetry-proto/prep_golang.py).

 ``` bash
 $ cd $GOPATH/src/github.com/cisco/bigmuddy-network-telemetry-pipeline/vendor/github.com/cisco/bigmuddy-network-telemetry-proto/